Critical Care Services - JE Part B

 Relative to Global Surgery and Other Procedures

-Critical care services are usually not payable to a physician who bills a procedure code with a global surgery period on the same date of service.
-In unusual circumstances, when pre and postoperative care by the surgical provider is beyond customary parameters, critical care can be billed with a modifier 25.
+Critical care services may be payable to a physician or NPP who bills a procedure code with a global surgery period when the critical care service is unrelated to the surgery.
+In this circumstance, critical care may be billed with modifiers 24 and FT.
+Modifier FT is effective as of 1/1/2022 and mandatory on these claims as of 3/1/2022.
 The physician’s note would be expected to fully document the separate and distinct nature of the critical care service.

 When critical care is performed in the postoperative period by a provider other than the surgeon, no modifier is necessary.
 However, when the performing surgeon transfers patient responsibility in the global postoperative period, critical care billing by the surgeon should be billed with modifier 54 (surgical care only).
 When the receiving provider (e.g., an intensivist) bills critical care services, modifier 55 (postoperative management only) should be appended to the service lines.
 Documentation must clearly reflect the transfer of care by the operating surgeon to the other provider.